Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/Windows/WrapControlHelper.md

 #### Remarks

 The framework element that is passed must be disconnected from the parent first.
-It is recommended to first check whether a framework element can be wrapped by using the FrameworkElement) method.This method will automatically handle the disconnecting of the framework element from the parent is the parentContentControl is passed.
+It is recommended to first check whether a framework element can be wrapped by using the FrameworkElement) method.
+This method will automatically handle the disconnecting of the framework element from the parent is the parentContentControl is passed.